Euclid Quick Data Release (Q1). Quenching precedes bulge formation in dense environments but follows it in the field: Summary

-These findings allow us to present a simple evolutionary scenario, where the galaxy evolution in the field and in over-dense environments is significantly different.
-In more detail, our scenario is the following.
+These findings allow us to propose a simple evolutionary scenario, where the galaxy evolution in the field and in over-dense environments is significantly different.
+In more detail, our scenario is the following.}

 \begin{itemize}